ahkharsha/BNBricks/project documentations/tokenomics_brikspace.md

-# **Brikspace Tokenomics**
+# **BNBricks Tokenomics**

 ## **1. Introduction**

-As **Brikspace** continues to develop and move towards full-scale implementation, the tokenomics structure will be crucial to its success.
-By utilizing the **GAS** token on the Polygon blockchain, **Brikspace** will create an efficient, scalable, and secure ecosystem that incentivizes participation, facilitates transactions, and ensures long-term sustainability.
+As **BNBricks** continues to develop and move towards full-scale implementation, the tokenomics structure will be crucial to its success.
+By utilizing the **GAS** token on the Polygon blockchain, **BNBricks** will create an efficient, scalable, and secure ecosystem that incentivizes participation, facilitates transactions, and ensures long-term sustainability.

 ---